otahontas/dotfiles/ARCH_INSTALL.md

-# (Windows 10 installation)
+# (Windows 10 installation if dual-booting)
-- I'm suggesting to go through this first, since it makes efi-boot -configuration easier
+- Create Win10 bootable media
+- Boot from Arch bootable media and format disk with `gdisk` (or your favourite tool)
+    - Empty disk and create new partition gtp partition tabl
+    - create partitions for EFI (partiontype ef00) and Arch.
+Leave rest for Win
-- Boot from Windows 10 bootable media
+- Boot from Win10 bootable media
-- Install Windows 10 normally, but resize boot partition during installation.
-If this is not done, the default boot partition is quite likely to be too small for Win 10 and Arch boot images.
-    - Check out this guide: <https://www.ctrl.blog/entry/how-to-esp-windows-setup.html>
+- Install Windows 10 with custom installation steps and let it only use unallocated space
 - Check that everything installed correctly.
+- Go through necessary steps in <https://wiki.archlinux.org/index.php/Dual_boot_with_Windows>
+    - at least disable Fast Startup and configure Windows to use UTC

 # Arch installation
 - Mainly follow: https://wiki.archlinux.org/index.php/Installation_guide
 - Notable customisations during installation:
     - Partitioning with LUKS + LVM:
-        - (If you didn't install windows 10, create boot partition at this point)
+        - (If you didn't install windows 10, you also need to create boot partition at this point)
         - Check out: <https://wiki.archlinux.org/index.php/Dm-crypt/Encrypting_an_entire_system#LVM_on_LUKS>
+        - Give label for root `cryptsetup config --label="arch_os" /dev/diskname`, so label can be used with bootloader later.
+Do this before opening created luks.
         - Create suitable swap and let root fill up rest of the space
-        - Give label for root `cryptsetup config --label="arch_os" /dev/diskname`, so label can be used with bootloader later
         - mount root, mount boot, make swap
         - congigure mkinitcpio.conf (check [etc/mkinitcpio.conf](https://github.com/otahontas/dotfiles/blob/master/etc/mkinitcpio.conf)] and add necessary hooks
-    - install git and iwd (to clone and install this repo later)
+    - install git and etckeeper.
+Initialize etckeeper.
+        - Skip this part if you want to use previosly used etckeeper repo.
+    - Install nvim, zsh and sudo.
     - Configure bootloader:
-        - install lvm and intel-microcodes
+        - install lvm and intel-ucode
         - install bootctl
         - configure loader.conf and arch entry (check [/boot/loader/entries/arch.conf](https://github.com/otahontas/dotfiles/blob/master/boot/loader/entries/arch.conf)] and add necessary hooks
     - set zsh as default shell for root chsh -s /bin/zsh